jasonlamkk/docker-jenkins-pipeline/README.md

 #Kickstart Jenkins CI Pipeline with Docker(s) ( part 1/n ) v1.1

+Level: Beginner to Intermediate.

-Level: Beginner.
-Copy-and-Paste should get it working though remember to understand any unfamiliar concepts.
+Beginners should be able to get it working by Copy-and-Paste.
+We do encourage understanding of the concepts and making changes to the scripts to fit your projects settings.

 ##What you can get from this tutorial